 Many people worry about privacy these days — and rightfully so.
 Common practices of modern web lead to privacy violations left, right, and center.
-Websites tracing visitors and selling the data to advertisers became the norm rather than an exception.
-For the less techincal people among us it’s easy to get confused and scared, and being confused and scared is the perfect way to become a victim.
+Websites tracking visitors and selling the data to advertisers became the norm rather than an exception.
+For the less technical people among us it’s easy to get confused and scared, and being confused and scared is the perfect way to become a victim.
 Where there are potential victims, there are predators.

 Privacy Badger alternative/suggestion

 I noticed you shared the Privacy Badger tool here - https://evgenykuznetsov.org/en/about/ - and I wanted to share something your visitors might find useful.

 My privacy analyzer (https://privacy.net/analyzer/) tests everything Privacy Badger does but also covers some things it doesn’t such as testing for autofill leaks and logged in accounts.

 Don’t get me wrong I am a huge fan of Privacy Badger, I just wanted to suggest mine as a supplementary tool.